-The program fee is $6,150.00.
-The program fee covers expenses associated with the daytime course and film series and expos, dormitory housing, dining, academic supplies, airport transportation to/from the Raleigh-Durham International Airport (RDU), optional linen pack rental, and recreational activities sponsored by Summer Academy.
+The program fee is $6,425.
+The program fee covers expenses associated with the daytime course, film series, expos, dormitory housing, dining, academic supplies, ground transportation to/from the Raleigh-Durham International Airport (RDU), optional linen pack rental, and recreational activities sponsored by Summer Academy.

 Final payment due date is on or before April 15, 2020.

-NOT included in the program fee are airfare, books, and meals purchased off campus and items for personal use..
+NOT included in the program fee are airfare, books, gym fee (if desired), and meals purchased off campus and items for personal use..

-We will begin accepting applications December 4, 2017.
+We begin accepting applications December 4, 2017.
 You access our application on our program's homepage.
-Please review the checklist to ensure you have submitted a complete application with all supporting documentation, as we will not review your application until it is complete.
-If you prefer to submit a paper application, please email us at email@example.com with your request and we will send you the paper application form.
+Please review the checklist to ensure you have submitted a complete application with all supporting documentation, as we will only review your application after it is complete.
+The application fee is $50.
 Checks, money orders, and credit card payments are accepted as payment for the application fee.
 A $35 fee will be charged for a check returned due to insufficient funds.

 You can email email@example.com or you can call +1(919) 684-8277 between the hours of 8:00 am and 5:00 pm EST, Monday to Friday.

 No, Summer Academy for High School Students is a residential program and students are required to live on campus.
 We do offer a commuter program through the Accelerated STEM Academy.